 Upgrading MemberMouse to the Latest Version

-When a new version of MemberMouse is available you'll see a notification bar at the top of your pages within the WordPress admin area.
-Click the Click here to upgrade link to go to the WordPress Plugins page.
+When a new version of MemberMouse is available, you'll see a notification bar at the top of your pages within the WordPress admin area.
+Click the Please update now link to go to the WordPress Plugins page.

-Note: If you don't see the upgrade notification, from the MemberMouse menu click on General Settings and then from the Manage Install menu, click on Repair Install.
-Following this, go to the MemberMouse dashboard and you should see the upgrade notification.
+Note: If you don't see the upgrade notification and you are on an older version of MemberMouse, from the MemberMouse menu, click on General Settings, and then from the Manage Install menu, click on Repair Install.
+Following this, go to the MemberMouse dashboard, and you should see the upgrade notification.
+If you are still not seeing the notification, you can follow these instructions to manually upgrade.

-During the update process there's a short period of time where the MemberMouse plugin will be unavailable while old files are being updated with new files.
-On most hosting platforms, the update process will complete within 5-20 seconds, but in some cases if your server performance is slow, it could take up to 2 minutes to complete.
+During the update process, there's a short period of time when the MemberMouse plugin will be unavailable while old files are being updated with new files.
+On most hosting platforms, the update process will complete within 5-20 seconds, but in some cases, if your server performance is slow, it could take up to 2 minutes to complete.
 Please be patient and let the update complete fully.
 You should see something similar to this when the update has completed successfully.

 IMPORTANT: Once the plugin has been successfully updated, you need to manually reactivate it by clicking the Activate Plugin link on the Install Plugin page or by returning to the WordPress Plugins page, scrolling down to the MemberMouse plugin and clicking Activate.